Pyramid Diagram Template

 Its format is simple.
 Take a triangle and divide it into sections with horizontal lines.
 The pyramid is normally read from the largest segment to the smallest — each section should depend on the sections below it.

-Miro is the perfect graph maker and with the Pyramid Diagram Template, you can whip up a pyramid diagram with blinding speed.
+Miro is the perfect graph maker, and with the pyramid template, you can whip up a pyramid diagram with blinding speed.

 Step 1: Decide on a topic for your pyramid diagram.